cameroncooke/SwiftParameterizedTesting/README.md

 ## What are Parameterized tests?

-A parameterized test is a test that runs over and over again using different values.
+A parameterized test is a type of test in which the same test is run multiple times with different input values.
+This allows the tester to verify that the software behaves correctly for a wide range of input values, without having to manually create a separate test case for each individual value.
+This can help save time and effort by avoiding the need to write and maintain many individual test cases.

+## Won't I just end up with a single test failing in Xcode if any of the permutations fail?

+No, this is where the magic happens, `ParameterizedTesting` will dynamically create individual run-time tests for each combination of values so that you know exactly which tests have passed or failed.
+When you run the test suite, tests will appear in the Xcode test navigator for each combination of values.

 ## Are there specific use cases in mind?

 Yes, this kind of test automation is especially helpful when snapshot testing where you want to ensure you have a snapshot representation for each configuration of a view where there are many permutations, but this can also be used for logic testing.

-## Won't I just end up with a single test failing in Xcode if any of the permutations fail?

-No, this is where the magic happens, `ParameterizedTesting` will dynamically create individual run-time tests for each permutation so that you know exactly which combination of values failed.
-When you run the test suite tests will appear in the Xcode test navigator for each combination of values.

 ## Any warnings?